gilleswaeber/aimp-web/README.md

 - Web notification
 - Equalizer and support for some effects
 - Queue handling
-- A full-featured responsive mobile interface
+- A full-featured responsive mobile UI

 How to install
 --------------